Welcome to the Before & After School Club

 What type of pattern will Before and After School Care follow?

 The club will provide a warm, welcoming atmosphere in which the children will feel happy and secure.
 Activities will vary on a day to day basis just as they would at home.
-Children who attend will be given the opportunity to access a range of activities that will meet the needs of the individual child.
-These activities will include structured indoor play, opportunity to relax and energetic outdoor play .
+Children who attend will be given the opportunity to access a range of activities that will meet the needs of the individual child, these activities will include structured indoor play, opportunity to relax and energetic outdoor play .

 Who will staff the service?

-Mrs Yvonne Clynes - Deputy Manager
+Mrs Yvonne Clynes - Play Worker

 Mrs Diane Shaw - Play Worker